Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 47-point total in eight of 12 games (66.7%) this season.
+- Los Angeles and its opponents have gone over the current 45.5-point total in nine of 13 games (69.2%) this season.

+- Seattle's games have gone over 45.5 points in five of 13 chances this season.

-- The two teams combine to score 48.9 points per game, 1.9 more than the total in this contest.
+- The two teams combine to score 49.1 points per game, 3.6 more than the over/under in this contest.

-- This contest's total is 4.3 points above the 42.7 these two squads combine to allow per game this season.

-- The average total in Rams games this season is 50.1, 3.1 points above Sunday's total of 47.
+- The 42.7 combined points per game that these two squads have allowed this season are 2.8 fewer than the 45.5 over/under in this contest.

+- The Rams and their opponents have scored an average of 50.2 points per game in 2021, 4.7 more than Sunday's total.

-- In 2021, games involving the Seahawks have averaged a total of 47.5 points, 0.5 more than the set total in this contest.
+- In 2021, games involving the Seahawks have averaged a total of 47.5 points, 2.0 more than the set over/under in this contest.

 Rams stats and trends

-- In Los Angeles' 12 games this season, it has five wins against the spread.
+- Los Angeles has played 13 games, with six wins against the spread.

-- The Rams have an ATS record of 3-3 in their six games when favored by 6.5 points or more so far this season.
+- The Rams have an against the spread record of 3-3 in their six games when favored by 5.5 points or more so far this season.

-- Los Angeles' games this year have hit the over on six of 12 set point totals (50%).
+- Los Angeles' games this year have hit the over on seven of 13 set point totals (53.8%).

-- Los Angeles is 5-4 against the spread and 8-1 overall in games when it records more than 20.2 points.
+- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team notches more than 20.2 points.

-- Los Angeles is 3-2 against the spread and 4-1 overall when the team amasses more than 394.9 yards.
+- When Los Angeles amasses over 394.9 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Rams have turned the ball over one more time (14 total) than the Seahawks have forced a turnover (13) this season.
+- The Rams have turned the ball over 14 times this season, one more turnover than the Seahawks have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Seahawks.